 - Never forget to perform pre-trip inspections.
 Performing a pre-trip inspection is essential for any journey.
 Taking the time to check the vehicle before leaving home or making stops along the way on a long haul can help you avoid citations for issues that could have been easily fixed, such as broken lights.
-Regular maintenance of your vehicle is always important, but don't forget to do an inspection prior to every trip! filed out by all employees that drive for you working.
+Regular maintenance of your vehicle is always important, but don't forget to do an inspection prior to every trip! filled out by all employees who drive for you working.
 Also, take a look at What Is IRP or Apportioned Registration.

 What If I Receive a Violation?

 If you commit a violation on the road, it will stay on your record for two years.
 Over time, these violations can add up and increase your CSA score.
 If that score becomes too high, the FMCSA may conduct a compliance review.
 If your CSA score indicates that you are posing a risk on the roads, an out-of-service order could be issued; however, this usually only happens after multiple violations and warning letters have been sent out.
-Learn About FMCSA Registration.

 How Can I Check CSA Scores?

 Checking your CSA Score is easy - just enter your carrier name or DOT number into the CSA program website.
 Most of this information is open to the public, but some BASICs like Crash Indicator and Hazardous Materials Compliance are hidden.
 If you wish to access additional safety data through SMS, you'll need a unique login and pin.

 Summary: What Are CSA Scores?